balena-io/docs/pages/deployment.md

 ## Basics

-In order to deploy code to your devices, first ensure they are correctly set up to run the Resin.io image and are associated with an application.
+In order to deploy code to your devices you must first ensure they are correctly connected to a Resin.io application.
+See the [getting started guide](/pages/gettingStarted.md) for details.

 Then either create a git repository for your code via:-

 ```
 git init